 An event was held on 24 August on site to share the plans with local people.
-If you would be interested in finding our more about the plans as they take shape, please email the team email@example.com.
-Works will take place from December 2021.
+If you would be interested in getting practically involved with the space, please email the team firstname.lastname@example.org.
+Works have been completed here.

 The Making Space for Nature team has been working with Liskeard Town Council, Liskeard Together and Cornwall Councillors to agree works

 The team took part in the Liskeard Unlocked event on Saturday 12 September 2020.
 Thank you to everyone who came to talk to us and completed a survey to give us feedback on the designs.